Entry and disclosure in group contests: Model setup

 (i) No disclosure (ND): Entrant $ij$ knows only $v_{ij}$ (observed prior to entry).

 (ii) Within-group disclosure (WD): Entrant $ij$ observes $v_{ik}$ for all $ik\in M_i$.

 (iii) Full disclosure (FD): Entrant $ij$ observes $v_{lk}$ for all $lk\in \cup_{l=1}^nM_l$.

 In the ND setting, no new information is revealed between the stages, and the game effectively collapses into one stage.
 In the case of within-group disclosure (WD), entrants observe others' valuations within their own groups.
 Finally, in the FD setting all entrants' valuations become public information.

-In cases (ii) and (iii) it is implied that entrants observe also the \textit{number} of other entrants in their own groups and in all groups, respectively.
+Importantly, disclosure happens in a centralized manner, e.g., via an information system, and entrants have no opportunity to voluntarily disclose their own types.\footnote{\cite{Barbieri-et-al:2019} consider group contests with ``weak-link'' aggregation where such voluntary disclosure within groups is possible.} Moreover, given our approach to within-group coordination in WD and FD (discussed below), in settings (ii) and (iii) it is sufficient for each entrant to only observe the highest valuation in their group and the highest valuations in all groups, respectively, and it is not necessary to observe the numbers of entrants.

 \paragraph{Analysis} We look for a symmetric cutoff equilibrium in which there is a valuation $v^*\in V$ such that a player with valuation $v$ enters the contest if and only if $v\in V^*=[v^*,\overline{v}]$.\footnote{If $v^*>\underline{v}$ then, by continuity, the marginal player with $v=v^*$ is indifferent between entering and staying out.
 For concreteness, and without loss, we assume that such a player enters.} We assume that $\omega<\overline{v}$ so that at least some entry occurs with positive probability.
 Let $q=1-F(v^*)$ denote the \textit{ex ante} probability of entry.
 Further, let $\tilde{F}(v)=\frac{F(v)-F(v^*)}{q}\mathds{1}_{v\geqslant v^*}$ and $\tilde{f}(v)=\frac{f(v)}{q}\mathds{1}_{v\in V^*}$ denote the updated cdf and pdf of entrants' valuations.